Asif-Rot/OOP_Ex3/README.md

 #### Test class : TestDiGraph

-- In this class all the graph methodes are being tested.
+- In this class all the graph methods are being tested.

 ## Write a class to implement the algorithms for the directed weighted graph